 Here’s my latest set of old journal entries, and this month was a special one, as I had a lovely long weekend attending a friend’s wedding and meeting other mates in Exeter.
 So I hope you enjoy reading about it!

-Note: Each time I publish a set of journal entries from my archive, the previous post is backdated to the year it was originally written, so my blog remains tidy and chronological.
-You can see all the posts together under the Journal category.
-Continue reading “Journal Archive – November 2006”
+Note: Each time I publish a set of old journal entries, the previous post is backdated to its original year, so my blog remains tidy and chronological.
+You can see the posts so far on my Journal Archive page.

 Welcome to my latest lockdown roundup.
 If I wasn’t numbering the weeks in the titles of these posts, I would probably lose track of where we’re up to!
 But whatever week it feels like to you, I hope you’re all continuing to do well and getting any support you need.

 It’s been another relatively normal week for me really, as I haven’t had to go out anywhere, we had our groceries successfully delivered again, and work has been fairly busy.
 I also worked to clear out a bit more junk in the back garden and the shed this weekend, which has given me some fresh air and exercise, as it’s one of those jobs that we’ve been very gradually doing bit by bit.
 Once that’s all done, then we’ll have a go at tidying up the garden itself during the summer, while the weather hopefully stays nice.
 Plus I’ve also been keeping myself occupied with blogging, and enjoying other entertainment that I’m about to mention.
 So I’m making productive use of my time.

 So as there isn’t anything major of note to mention in my introduction, let’s just get straight on with this week’s post and video.
 The usual disclaimers apply, in that no sponsorship or gifting is involved and all opinions are my own, and I hope you enjoy!